xtralifecloud/unity-sdk/Docs/matches.md

 }
 ~~~~

 In case an element was drawn from the shoe, an event like this is fired.
-You can subscribe to it at a higher level by using the #Cotc.Match.OnMovePosted event.
+You can subscribe to it at a higher level by using the #CotcSdk.Match.OnMovePosted event.

 ~~~~{.js}
 	{